youkiti/reporting_guidelines_markdown/README_En.md

 The content of this repository inherits the Creative Commons license (CC BY) from the original works.
 Each guideline is derived from the following papers:

 - PRISMA: Page MJ, McKenzie JE, Bossuyt PM, et al. The PRISMA 2020 statement: an updated guideline for reporting systematic reviews.
 BMJ 2021;372:n71. doi: 10.1136/bmj.n71
-- RECORD: Benchimol EI, Smeeth L, Guttmann A, et al. The REporting of studies Conducted using Observational Routinely-collected health Data (RECORD) Statement.
-PLoS Medicine 2015
+- RECORD: Benchimol EI, Smeeth L, Guttmann A, et al. The REporting of studies Conducted using Observational Routinely-collected health Data (RECORD) statement.
+PLoS Med.
+2015 Oct 6;12(10):e1001885. doi: 10.1371/journal.pmed.1001885
-- STROBE: von Elm E, Altman DG, Egger M, et al. The Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) statement: guidelines for reporting observational studies.
-J Clin Epidemiol 2008;61:344-9
+- STROBE: von Elm E, Altman DG, Egger M, Pocock SJ, Gøtzsche PC, Vandenbroucke JP; STROBE Initiative.
+Strengthening the reporting of observational studies in epidemiology (STROBE) statement: guidelines for reporting observational studies.
+BMJ.
+2007 Oct 20;335(7624):806–808. doi: 10.1136/bmj.39335.541782.AD
 - TRIPOD-AI: Collins GS, Moons KGM, Dhiman P, et al. Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis (TRIPOD): the TRIPOD-AI extension for studies developing or validating prediction models using artificial intelligence.
 BMJ 2024;385:e078378. doi:10.1136/bmj-2023-078378
+- TRIPOD-LLM: Gallifant J, Afshar M, Ameen S, et al. The TRIPOD-LLM reporting guideline for studies using large language models.
+Nature Medicine 2025;31:60-69. doi: 10.1038/s41591-023-02595-0

 ## How to Cite
 When citing this repository, please use the following format: